The 22 Best Museums and Galleries in New York City: 2024 list

 13. Fotografiska New York

 The building was initially supposed to be the Ana Delvey Foundation, but it changed to Fotografiska New York – a branch of the famous Swedish photography museum in Gramercy Park, Manhattan.
-It opened in December 2019 in the beautiful six-story Renaissance Revival Church Missions House.
+The gallery opened in December 2019 in the beautiful six-story Renaissance Revival Church Missions House.

 As a cultural hub for photography, the museum offers visitors a carefully chosen range of captivating shows and immersive experiences.
 With its ever-changing calendar and focus on visual stories, it takes New York City's rich cultural heritage to the next level.